 What is the bottom-line to solving a problem?

 When we say we solve a problem, then, having solved it, the problem should not come back.
-If it does, and comes back in another time or another form, then we have not solved it.
-We have just applied a band-aid, to stop the bleeding, for now.
+If it does, and comes back in another time or form, then we have not solved it.
+We have just applied a band-aid.
+To stop the bleeding, for now.
 It is like “solving a mathematical problem”, and getting it wrong and needs ‘re-solving’.
+Except in reality, we do not know that we have got the solution wrong.
+Not until after some time or we left facing consequences “at some other part of the system”.

-If so, how often, in organizations, do we do “re-working”?
+If so, how often, within organizations, do we do “re-working”?
 That is like never learning, how to get Grade A.

 So, how do we make that happen?